-Pamela Woodard, MD, is a professor of radiology, professor of biomedical engineer, head of advanced cardiac imaging and director of the Center for Clinical Imaging Research (CCIR).
+Pamela Woodard, MD, is a professor of radiology and biomedical engineering and senior vice chair and division director of Radiology Research Facilities.
 Her areas of specialty include cardiac CT and MRI, and pulmonary embolism diagnosis.

 Dr. Woodard sees patients at Mallinckrodt Institute of Radiology, 510 S. Kingshighway.